arpansahu/great-chat/Readme.md

 4. In built views of PasswordChangeDoneView, PasswordChangeView, PasswordResetCompleteView, PasswordResetConfirmView, PasswordResetView, PasswordResetCompleteView
 5. Build Custom Templates for These Inbuilt Views

--Implemented Crud Operations with Django Forms

-1. build crud operation create, update, delete, read function views
-2. build templates for handling it
-3. Created Django forms

 -Implemented Chat App using Django Channels/Redis/Tortoise ORM

 1. build custom chat groups
 2. as soon as a user register in the app, a signal is fired to creat a room with every user
-3. Used simple Javascript to connect to Django Channels and perform these asynchronous chatting system
+3. Used simple Javascript/Django Channels/Redis to connect to Django Channels and perform these asynchronous chatting system
+4. Connected Tortoise ORM with a SQlite Database for asynchronous data
+5. User can delete their messages.
 Similarly, we can build Chat Groups

 -Deployed on Heroku using Daphne, Heroku Postgres